Discover how to set a red and green Christmas table with foraged running cedar, wild ferns, fresh flowers, candles, and Santa Hat Christmas crackers.

 For this table, I placed striped napkins on the table instead of on the plates.
 Then I added a sprig of greenery and fresh cranberries.

-I like to mix and match plates for my tables.
+I enjoy mixing and matching plates for my tables.
 In this case, I used Vietri’s Lastra Pasta Bowls with La Porcellana Bianca Firenze Dinner Plates.
-The pierced edge of the dinner plates lets the red placemat show through and looks festive.
-If you plan to purchase new dinnerware, consider white dinner plates because they will easily mix with other colors, such as colorful salad plates or bowls.
+The pierced edge of the dinner plates allows the red placemat to show through, looking festive.
+If you plan to purchase new dinnerware, consider white dinner plates, as they will easily complement other colors, such as colorful salad plates or bowls.

 Tip: Be careful using pierced plates if you plan to serve food with a sauce.
-I discovered that sauce easily flows through the holes when I served Steak au Poivre on these pierced plates because the border gives you a less solid surface for food.
+I discovered that the sauce easily flows through the holes when serving Steak au Poivre on these pierced plates because the border provides an opening around the edges, resulting in less surface area for the food.

 Red Bird Bowls

-Grocery stores order lots of flowers before Christmas, and it is usually easy to find red and green bouquets.
-If you don’t plan to get your local florist to make a table arrangement, turn to a grocery store or even a garden shop with potted plants you can cut.
+Grocery stores typically order large quantities of flowers before Christmas, making it easy to find red and green bouquets.
+If you don’t plan to have your local florist create a table arrangement, consider a grocery store or a garden shop with potted plants that you can cut.
 Use small vases or glasses and make mini arrangements that don’t require a lot of skill.
 Then add fern cuttings or other evergreens.
 To decorate this table, I placed the flower vases in a line down the middle.

-I foraged for the running cedar (a.k.a.
-Clubmoss, Fan Clubmoss, Ground Cedar) I used for the tabletop greenery.
+I foraged for the running cedar (also known as Clubmoss, Fan Clubmoss, or Ground Cedar), which I used for the tabletop greenery.
 It grows wild and abundantly on my property.
-Years ago, it was sought for making Christmas wreaths; however, it is not used often anymore due to habitat destruction and over-harvesting.
+Years ago, it was sought for making Christmas wreaths; however, it is no longer used often due to habitat destruction and overharvesting.
 Running cedar is related to ferns (not cedar trees) and is such a slow grower that it takes years to spread.
 It thrives in a wooded habitat with dappled sunlight and acid soil.
 Where I live, this dainty and beautiful little plant thrives.
 I clip it, rather than pulling it up by its long-running roots, so it can continue growing along my back wooded area.

 What to Substitute for It

-This unique plant has a look that is hard to replicate with other plants, but you can get a similar look with clippings from cedar trees or use faux cedar stems.
+This unique plant has a distinctive appearance that is hard to replicate with other plants, but you can achieve a similar look with clippings from cedar trees or by using faux cedar stems.

 Where to Place It